casid/jte/DOCUMENTATION.md

 ## Binary rendering for max throughput

 Most template parts are static content and only few parts of a template are dynamic.
-It is wasteful to convert those static parts over and over on every request, if your web-framework sends binary UTF-8 content to the user.
+It is wasteful to encode those static parts over and over on every request, if your web-framework sends binary UTF-8 content to the user.
 Since jte 1.7.0 it is possible to encode those static parts at compile time:

 ```java
 templateEngine.setBinaryStaticContent(true);